ncats/RaMP-DB/README.md

 If you want to reset your password , you can go to [MySQL References 5.7 - How to reset root password ] (https://dev.mysql.com/doc/refman/5.7/en/resetting-permissions.html)

-Please note that you will need administrator priviledges for this step..
+Please note that you will need administrator privileges for this step..

 ### Creating the database locally
 Once your MySQL environment is in place, creating the RaMP database locally is trivial.